ameba-proteus/proteus-logger/README.md

 # English

+## About

 Proteus Logger is a logging framework to support application logging.

-This module collaborate with Proteus Cluster to support logging under the clustered environment (under the clustered environment, workers sends log data to the master, and master unify the log management).
+This module collaborate with [Proteus Cluster](https://github.com/ameba-proteus/proteus-cluster)  to support logging under the clustered environment (under the clustered environment, workers sends log data to the master, and master unify the log management).

 Recent version uses [Winston](https://github.com/flatiron/winston) for core library.
 Proteus Logger also provides date-time based file rotation, which Winston does not provides.